 That part of our brain makes the most well thought-out decisions.
 But it’s incredibly energy intensive.
 So it only works in short bursts.
 It’s lazy.
-Most of the time, it’s the more unreliable, irrational parts of our brains which handle our day-to-day decisions.
+Most of the time, it’s the more unreliable, irrational parts of our brains which handle our daily decisions.

 Which would your rather be?
 Hesitatingly right, or decisively wrong?

 Non-binary decision making